Probe versions

 • the canvas updates to show the selected comparison

-• the set of visible issues changes
+• the set of visible findings changes

 • markers and annotation cards update accordingly

-When an older (historical) version is selected, the view toolbar shows a status indicator that you are no longer viewing the latest results.
+When an older version is selected, the view toolbar shows a status indicator that you are no longer viewing the latest results.
+From there, you can use the provided link to return to the most recent version at any time.

 Comparing changes over time